-The 2016 Iowa Seizure Smart Conference was at the Radisson Hotel and Conference Center in Coralville on November 5th!
 This is our annual statewide family & caregiver epilepsy education conference!
 We welcome all individuals who are interested in the research, treatments and resources related to epilepsy.
-Details about keynote speakers and presenters can still be seen here.
+For information on current and former Iowa Seizure Smart Conferences, click here.

-- Managing Students with Seizures: A Training for School Nurses
+- Managing Students with Seizures: The Importance of School Nurses

 - Seizure Training for School Personnel

 - Take Charge of the Storm (Program for Middle School Students)

 - Take Charge of the Facts (Program for High School Students)

 - Take Charge Jr. (Program for Elementary Students)